Kushal-Chandar/minpass/README.md

 - Securing API.
 - Better Documentation for functions
 - An example client in both C++ and ReactJS for desktop and browser access.
+- Add a way to automatically open ports while installation.